Solonarv/tilt-to-live-clone/notes/Formations.md

 play impact: must be recognized in time so player can get out between the dots. can lead to very juicy combo kills once the circle has closed.

+### Unstable Explosion
+Tightish cloud of dots that are shaking/vibrating.
+They suck in loose dots to grow, become more unstable, and also become more unstable over time (shaking more violently).
+When instability passes a threshold, it explodes, flinging its component dots outward at high velocity (with some variance).

+Forms any time too many dots become too close to each other.
 ### Aimed Arrow
 #TODO add aimed arrow formation